7CONonoka/Momoi-Bot/README.md

 TOKEN=YOUR_TOKEN_HERE
 API=https://api.ennead.cc/buruaka
 ```
-Add your Bot client ID and your Server Id in
+Add your Bot client ID and your Server ID in
 ``
 .config/config.json
 ``
 # Run the bot
-To run Momoi-bot you can use few ways:
+To run Momoi-bot you can use a few ways:
 ```
 # PM2
 yarn add -D pm2